 Whether through departmental support, student program fees or other sources of funding, the program is responsible for providing the following salary and benefits and should plan for these expenses in the program budget:

-- Academic Student Employees should receive a salary according to rates outlined in the negotiated agreement.
+- Graduate Assistants should receive a salary according to rates outlined in the negotiated agreement.
 See the Graduate School website for current figures.
 As a UW employee, the student will be paid through the UW payroll system.

-- Academic Student Employees receive benefits through the Graduate Appointee Insurance Program (GAIP) according to the rates outlined in the negotiated agreement.
+- Graduate Assistants receive benefits through the Graduate Appointee Insurance Program (GAIP) according to the rates outlined in the negotiated agreement.
 See the UW’s Benefits website for information about current benefits.

 - Salary and benefits for either type of graduate student employee can be included in the program budget and charged to the program budget.
 The Departmental Administrator or Payroll Coordinator will set up the graduate student’s payroll and will work with UW Study Abroad to obtain the appropriate budget number to charge the salary.

-Most Academic Student Employee positions are 50% appointments that carry an average workload of 20 hours per week.
-Academic Student Employees must also fulfill the requirements of their academic workload (generally 10 credits).
+Most Graduate Assistants can be 50% -100% appointments that carry an average workload of 20-40 hours per week.
+Graduate Assistants must also fulfill the requirements of their academic workload (generally 10 credits), if they are in a position that requires enrollment.
 This balance can be difficult to maintain in the context of study abroad.
 There should be a realistic plan in place to help balance professional and academic responsibilities.

 Student Hourly Employee position should follow policies outlined by UW Human Resources for workload and job expectations

-Academic Student Employees should be enrolled in at least 10 graduate credits, the minimum number of credits for full-time enrollment as a graduate student.
-There are a few options for funding tuition associated with these credits.
+Graduate Assistants who are appointed as a Teaching Assistant should be enrolled in at least 10 graduate credits, the minimum number of credits for full-time enrollment as a graduate student.
+To fund tuition credits:

-- ASEs participating in faculty-led programs can enroll for 10 credits of Independent Learning through UW Study Abroad (includes independent research, practicum, internship or externship).
-This is often the most affordable option for programs.
+- Graduate Assistants participating in faculty-led programs as a Teaching Assistant can enroll for 10 credits of Independent Learning through UW Study Abroad (includes independent research, practicum, internship or externship).
 There are no tuition charges associated with this option so the department will not need to provide a tuition waiver and the program will not need to budget for the cost of tuition.
 There is a Study Abroad Fee for this process.
-The UW Study Abroad Fee will be charged to the student’s account and can be budgeted and paid for by the program.
+The Study Abroad Fee will be charged to the student’s account and can be budgeted and paid for by the program.

 Winter | September 15 |